-The performance fee is calculated and accrued each business day and is payable at the end of each 6 month period ending 30 June and 31 December.
+The performance fee is calculated and accrued each business day and if due is paid annually as at 30 June each year.

 The Investment Manager will only be paid the performance fee if the Fund's net daily performance fee accrual is positive.
 That is, any previous negative performance fee accruals generated when the Fund underperformed the benchmark must have been recovered.